 - Put out basins filled with water (and a few rocks) for pollinators to drink from, or invest in an official puddling stone for pollinators.

-- If you don’t have a garden of your own, consider bringing your knowledge to your community.
-Work with local leaders to institute butterfly gardens at your community garden, golf course or country club, school (or your child's school), or anywhere else with a lawn.
+- Work with local leaders to institute butterfly gardens at your community garden, golf course or country club, school (or your child's school), or anywhere else with a lawn.